JuanSaq/f25-cisc474-individual/apps/docs/public/users.md

 ##  Learners

 Need/Should to Access
 - Account/Settings
-    - Profile Picture
+    - Profile Picture "As a User, I want to be able to add a picture of myself to my profile"
-    - Pronouns
+    - Pronouns "As as user, I want to be able to add my pronouns"
     - Light/Dark Mode?
 - Classes
-    - Announcements
+    - Announcements "As a Learner, I want to be able to access announcements that my instructor may make"
-    - Syllabus
+    - Syllabus "As a Learner, I want to be be able to look at a syllabus for my class"
     - Assignments
-        - Submission Tool
+        - Submission Tool "As a learner, I want an easy way to submit my assignments"
-        - Feedback Tool
+        - Feedback Tool "As a learner, I want to be able to easily look at feedback for my assignments"
     - Materials
-    - Grades
+    - Grades "As a learner, I want to be able easily see my grades"
-- Calendar/Task View
+- Calendar/Task View "As a learner, I want to be able to what assignments are due soon"

 ## Instructors